Central AC vs Mini-Split vs Heat Pump Which Is Right for Your Home?

 Central AC: The Right Call for Most Hamilton Homes

 Modern central ACs have improved substantially over the units installed in Hamilton in the early 2000s.
-A current 18 SEER2 unit uses roughly 30% less electricity than the 12 SEER units common in the 2005–2012 era.
-That’s a real difference on Hamilton Hydro or Alectra’s summer bills.
+A current 18 SEER2 unit uses roughly 30% less electricity than the 12 SEER units common in the 2005–2012 era, making today’s systems far more efficient.

 Ductless Mini-Splits: Hamilton's Fastest-Growing Category